What | Access deeper

 Sort: Sort your report by up to four different columns to control the order of your results.
 You can define ascending or descending order for each sort level.

-Customize aggregation for grouped data
+Customize aggregation

-When Group by is active, an aggregation selector becomes
+by is active, an aggregation

 available under the Columns menu.